 Thesis: In N.T.
 Wright’s book, Simply Jesus, he says there are “two myths” that swirl around, the “classic Western Christian myth about Jesus,” and the “new classic modernist myth” that “Jesus was just an ordinary man.” (p.17) Kuschel (Born Before All Time?) quotes Lessing, “That, then, is the ugly, broad ditch which I cannot get across, however often and however earnestly I have tried to make the leap.” (p.30) Can we make the leap biblically, from Jesus to God the Son?
 I do not think that is necessary!
 We need to “Mind the Gap!”
 Biblical Unitarian Christology is placing Jesus in truth where he belongs, at the right hand of God. “…The enlightened, critical historian inevitably finds a deep ditch between the Jesus of history and the Christ of faith.” ( Crispin Fletcher-Louis, Jesus Monotheism, p.
 78) Did Jesus ever think he was God?
 Find out Dr. Larry Hurtado’s answer!

-Biography: Bill taught Bible in Israel for over three decades, first at Jerusalem University College and then at The Master’s University, Israel Bible Extension.
-He's the author of the Satellite Bible Atlas.
-Just over a year ago Bill came to the understanding that the LORD is one, and Jesus the LORD’s human Messiah.
-He's married to Stephanie.
-They currently live in TN with the 2 youngest of their 5 children.
+Biography: Bill Schlegel taught Bible history, geography and Hebrew in Israel for over three decades.
+He is the author of the Satellite Bible Atlas.
+Through Bible study, Bill came to the understanding that the LORD is one, and that Jesus is the LORD’s human Messiah.
+Bill is married to Stephanie.
+They currently live in Tennessee with the two youngest of their five children.